hpcoderhere/hpcoderhere.github.io/_pages/about.md

 News
 ======
+- **July 2024**: Delivered a talk about AI Security at IEEE Student Branch, Deakin Univeristy.
 - **April 2024**: Our paper "Composite Concept Extraction through Backdooring" got accepted into Fine-Grained Visual Categorization, CVPR 2024 workshop.
 - **March 2024**: Delivered a keynote talk at the Second International Conference on FOSS Approaches towards Computational Intelligence and Language Technology (FOSS-CIL T24).
 - **Jan 2024** : Served as a panellist in the Black in AI Emerging Leaders Grad prep program entitled, “MSc/Ph.D: What to expect".